drewtodd/broadcast-baseball/PROMPT-START.md

 - Structured events
 - Simulation → Commentary → Output
 - Play-by-play first, color layered on top

+If a request appears to be design-level (vision, scope, architecture, or product intent), pause implementation and recommend returning to a Dx session for clarification.

 Proceed only within these constraints.